ptiede/Comrade.jl/paper/paper.md

 # Summary

+`Comrade` is a package for modeling different radio astronomy source structures.
+It has been designed to allow for complicated source structures to be constructed from simple geometric models, and then be compared to data. `Comrade` is targeted to very-long-baseline-interferometry researchers.
+It will be valuable for analyzing what source structures are supported by the data, in a Bayesian modeling framework.
+By modeling the VLBI imaging problem as a Bayesian inverse problem, `Comrade` can provide uncertainty quantification of image structures, that are not typically possible with typical tools.

+`Comrade` is written in Julia and is designed to take advantage of Julia's differentiable programming, and

 Very-long-baseline interfeometry (VLBI) is capable of producing the highest resolution images ever produced.
+In 2019 the first ever image of a black hole was presented in

 # Statement of need